ljdnielsen/bacillales_genomes_figures/README.md

 unzip data/genomes/PRJNA960711.zip -d data/genomes/
 ~~~

-Move .fna and .gbff files to a fasta and genbank directory respectively with the organize_genomes.sh script.
+Organize the downloaded fasta and genbank files in designated directories with the organize_genomes.sh script which creates a fasta and genbank directory in the output_directory, moves fasta and genbank files from the input directory to those directories and renames the files according to their accession numbers.

 ~~~bash
 bash src/shell/organize_genomes.sh data/genomes/ncbi_dataset data/genomes